 If you see this after your page is loaded completely, leafletJS files are missing.

 Mulanje Massif are spectacular granite mountains that rise up to 3,003 m high.
 Western slopes of these mountains receive abundant rain showers and as a result here have evolved lush tropical forest with many unique species and powerful streams rushing down the cliffs.

-Likhubula is one of the largest streams which flows between the somewhat separately standing Champe peak and the main part of massif – Lichenya plateau.
+Likhubula is one of the largest streams which flows between the somewhat separately standing Champe peak and the main part of the massif – Lichenya plateau.

-Malawi is a true epitome of Africa.
+Malawi is the true epitome of Africa.
 Harsh history (the 19th century was just terrible), beautiful and varied scenery, very poor and at the same time very welcoming and kind people – this is Africa and this is Malawi.

-Some of the most fascinating and awe inspiring natural monuments are waterfalls, or locations where a river abruptly changes its elevation.
+Some of the most fascinating and awe-inspiring natural monuments are waterfalls or locations where a river abruptly changes its elevation.